 How to stop plastic pollution

 To reduce the amount of plastic in rivers and oceans, we all need to do our bit to curb the amount of plastic waste generated, and make sure we dispose of it in the most effective way available to us.
-The alliterative mantra, – Reuse, Repurpose and Recycle is pretty well-known, but there are actually 6 ‘R’s that we can keep in mind when consider whether to purchase or throw out an item. – Do we need it in the first place?
+The alliterative mantra, – Reuse, Repurpose and Recycle is pretty well-known, but there are actually 6 ‘R’s that we can keep in mind when considering whether to purchase or throw out an item. – Do we need it in the first place?
 Could we repair or repurpose another object instead?

 If you want to go further, joining local litter-picking sessions is a great way to collectively clean-up parks, rivers and other areas.
 Although, with enough public awareness, ideally the litter would not be there in the first place.